 Edward Knight, NASDAQ General Counsel, Caught in Rigging Nasdaq Listing Scandal

 EDWARD KNIGHT, the NASDAQGeneral Counsel is a notorious former Washington lobbyist worth $100 million.
-ED KNIGHT is also known as BERNIE MADOFF’s lawyer when the Ponzi scheme master criminal Bernie Madoff was NASDAQ’s Chairman.
+ED KNIGHT is also known as BERNIE MADOFF’s lawyer serving his master when the Ponzi scheme felon Bernie Madoff was NASDAQ’s Chairman.
 Now the abusive NASDAQ fat cat ED KNIGHT was caught rigging Nasdaq’s listing program, was implicated in multiple fraud, according to a racial discrimination lawsuit filed against Edward Knight and a historic ruling against Edward Knight by the Securities and Exchange Commission, headed by the famed SEC Chair Mary Jo White.

 In a rare reversal of Nasdaq’s abusive listing practices, reported by the Forbes Magazine, the shameless Ed Knight was strongly rebuked by the SEC commissioners in a unanimous decision against the Nasdaq.
 The SEC concluded in a landmark decision that the Nasdaq, under the racist EDWARD KNIGHT discriminated against a public company and caused the loss of at least $300 million for investors.

 In its decisive ruling against the Nasdaq’s apparent abuse of power directed by the disgraced Edward Knight, the SEC commissioners did not mince their words: